MKOliva/xoogle/README.md

 Open the link http://localhost/search/ with any web browser and search your documents.

+### License:

+xoogle is distributed under BSD license.
+See license.txt for details.

+Have fun

+Marek Kotas
 -----

 In order to fully utilize the search capabilities you need to be able to edit the metadata in your PDF files.